You’re hooked when…

 Why should you take a my word for it?
 I’m crowning it the best because, well, I can.
 You see, last spring I got to test out about 15 exfoliators for a beauty story I wrote for Elevate magazine on the pros and cons of exfoliation.
 The Kellett scrub was the only one of the bunch that I ended up buying with my own money after my sample tube was done (and cut apart by scissors).
 Beauty writers and editors see tons of products cross their desks each day so when we actually spend our scratch on something, it’s gotta be good.
 If you need more convincing that this scrub is worth it, swing over to Lainey Gossip – Sasha’s Into It too.
 Or click over to Topbox, model Dajana digs it too.

-Use this cleanser twice a day, morning and night.
-Seriously!
+Use this cleanser twice a day, morning and night, before applying your topical products.
 Dr. Kellett and her staff swear by this tip.
 At first, I thought it was a bit much, but it has made such a difference in my complexion.
-Dr. Kellett explains that as we age, our skin’s cell turnover rate slows, which means that the cells don’t naturally slough off and renew themselves as quickly, adding to all-over dullness.
-Because exfoliating increases cellular turnover, skin is able to function properly and this allows topical products you put on afterwards like moisturizers serums absorb waaaaay better.
+As we age our skin’s cell turnover rate slows, which means that the cells don’t naturally slough off and renew themselves as quickly, leading to dull-looking skin.
+Because exfoliating increases cellular turnover, skin is able to absorb active ingredients better and thus function properly and look smoother.